osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 The stream view identifier

 **Response**
-The response includes a status code and a serialized Owner.
+The response includes a status code and a response body.

+**Response Body**
+The Owner for the specified stream view

 **.NET Library**
 ```csharp